chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 \end{equation}
 $$

 in Cartesian coordinates.
 So we first have to convert the velocity vector $\vec{v}$ from BL coordinates to Cartesian coordinates.
-From Appendix \ref{sec: coordinate_transformation} we know that the components of the velocity vector in Cartesian components are
+From the section on the coordinate transformation between Cartesian and BL coordinates we know that the components of the velocity vector in Cartesian components are given by

 $$
 \begin{align*}